Local Edition: Lebanon Indiana

 In reference to the Downtown Revitalization Project the city has yet to update the City of Lebanon website regarding the project or what sort of timeline we are looking at for these improvements to be made.
 But expect those plans and timelines to be posted shortly.
 Clearly these improvements are going to cost a great deal of money, but in order to bring Lebanon forward into the 21st century, these improvements are desperately needed.
 Based on City meetings construction is expected to begin sometime this year and conclude sometime in 2020.

-The most notable improvement to the Lebanon area is the Lasley Parkway.
-Lasley Parkway is a circular road that completely navigates around the city of Lebanon.
-Once constructed, it would allow for traffic that normally travels through the city on substandard roads, to be able to bypass the city to the north, south, east, or west.
+The most notable improvement to the Lebanon area a loop parkway that would connect the east and north sides of Lebanon.
+This road would better connect travelers on the north side of Lebanon to the interstate as to Whitestown via CR-500 in Anson. this road could also serve as a new route for SR-32 to travel around the city rather than through it.
 This will allow the removal of traffic from roads that are less able to handle the traffic demand, or cannot be widened or improved.
 Also with the removal of traffic from the city's main streets (Lebanon and South Streets).
 In addition, it allows for the downtown grid to be made more of a pedestrian friendly zone as depicted and planned in the gateway project that's been proposed by the city.
-Because of Lasley Parkway, Lebanon st would be able to be downgraded from a major arterial, and state highway, to a minor arterial instead.
+Because of the loop parkway, Lebanon st would be able to be downgraded from a major arterial, and state highway, to a minor arterial instead.

 Design features of the parkway should include: